5 surprising ways alcohol can hurt your sleep quality

 That said, alcohol is a diuretic, which works in direct contrast to how your body would normally function during sleep.
 This results in waking up in the middle of the night and jolting yourself out of these important, restorative sleep stages to visit the restroom.
 The more your normal sleep patterns are interrupted, the poorer quality of sleep you receive.

 Monitoring your alcohol consumption may give you a better idea of how alcohol affects your sleep quality in terms of breathing, restlessness, and oxygen levels.
 Notice the amount of alcohol consumed, as well as how close to bedtime the consumption occurs.
-Your final assessment may not necessitate total abstention from alcohol, but you may end up deciding to nix that after-dinner nightcap.
-It all depends on the individual.
+Your assessment may not necessitate total abstention from alcohol, but you may end up deciding to nix that after-dinner nightcap.

 One sleep study found some sobering data on sleep apnea patients who have two or more drinks a day.
 They are five times more likely to be involved in a traffic accident not from drunk driving, but from falling asleep at the wheel.
 This is due to sleep apnea robbing you of a night of quality sleep, leaving you tired and fatigued the next day.